 When using an RDBMS, poor data modelling can have a significant impact on the relevance of the results produced.
 We will focus here on two problems that may arise when the modelling is not rigorous enough:

 1-Questions about a scheme that is not in 3 NF

-The interrogation of relational databases is performed mainly using the SQL language.
+Relational database queries are carried out primarily using the SQL language.
 This language implements 2 fundamental operators:

 - Projection: allows you to select the columns of the relations

 - Join: allows you to join the columns of relations